-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Vaginal Cancer.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.
 Think of that menu as a roadmap to this full guide.

 About the vagina

 The vagina or birth canal is the opening through which menstrual fluid leaves a woman’s body and babies are born.
 It is connected to the cervix, which is the opening of the uterus or womb, and to the vulva (folds of skin around its opening).

 Usually, the vagina is in a collapsed position with its walls touching.
 The walls have many folds that allow the vagina to open and expand during sexual intercourse and vaginal childbirth.
 The vaginal lining is kept moist by mucus released from glands in the cervix.

 The vaginal walls have a thin layer of cells called the epithelium, which contains cells called squamous epithelial cells.
 The vaginal wall, underneath the epithelium, is made up of connective tissue, involuntary muscle tissue, lymph vessels, and nerves.